Restricting loop expansions in gauge theories coupled to matter: Yang-Mills Theory

-\begin{enumerate} \item loops involving scalar fields $\phi^a$ propagating in the presence of a background scalar field $\Phi^a$ and a background vector gauge field $B_\mu^a$ \item all tree level diagrams involving the vector gauge field, given by the exponential\\ $\exp i \int dx \left( - \frac{1}{4} f_{\mu\nu}^a (B) f^{a\mu\nu}(B)\right)$ \cite{20}. \item twice the contribution of all one-loop diagrams arising in normal YM theory when a background field is used, coming from the functional determinants in Eq. (\ref{eq67}). \item no higher loop contributions involving the propagation of the gauge field. \end{enumerate}
+From Eq. (\ref{eq67}) it follows that a perturbative expansion of $\Gamma_{A\phi}^\lambda[B, \Lambda , \Phi]$ has the following contributions: \begin{enumerate} \item loops involving scalar fields $\phi^a$ propagating in the presence of a background scalar field $\Phi^a$ and a background vector gauge field $B_\mu^a$ \item all tree level diagrams involving the vector gauge field, given by the exponential\\ $\exp i \int dx \left( - \frac{1}{4} f_{\mu\nu}^a (B) f^{a\mu\nu}(B)\right)$ \cite{20}. \item twice the contribution of all one-loop diagrams arising in normal YM theory when a background field is used, coming from the functional determinants in Eq. (\ref{eq67}). \item no higher loop contributions involving only the propagation of the gauge field. \end{enumerate}